justin-p/MonitorACEChanges/README.md

 **Note: please test this in a test environment before applying this in production.
 This should be considered as Proof of Concept code.
 Tested on Windows Server 2019 with an 2016 forest functional level.**

 Due the lack of public examples on how to monitor for ACE changes in AD I created these 2 PoC's.
-There are probally better was to monitor this that either work work or scale better, (for example using a SIEM), but this is mainly to show that if you know where to look you can collect enough data to monitor for ACE changes in Active Directory.
+There are probally better was to monitor this that either work or scale better, (for example using a SIEM), but this is mainly to show that if you know where to look you can collect enough data to monitor for ACE changes in Active Directory.

 ## Example 1: Get current SDDLs